Ah, the piercing call of the string trimmer, a sure sign of spring.

 These types of systems also help with the issue of scope – the amount of chain or line needed to keep the boat from pulling on the mooring or dragging anchor, while also staying clear of other boats, docks, and buoys.
 The scope needed depends on the shape and material of the bottom, the tides, currents, storms, size of the boat, size of the anchor, etc. Books like Chapman Piloting go to exhaustive detail on how to figure all this out.

 The amount of chain needed can sometimes be reduced by employing various shock absorbing mechanisms.
 The elastic mentioned may be one, another is a length of concrete pipe through which the chain is threaded.
 This reduces the damaged area to the pipe’s length.
 Better is an intermediate float, which hovers midway between the bottom and the surface and lifts the line off the bottom.
-The DNR puts out a brochure that details the augur and float system.
-It’s available on-line at the DNR website.
+The DNR brochure linked above shows this method.

 The bottom line is, this yachting season – which has just opened, and which happens to coincide with the eelgrass growing season – there are good reasons to think how we drop the hook and some new, better ways to do it.